-Handy Helps 3
+nalluy neips

 Huzzah!
-3

 Your Role

 Frequently Asked Questions 4

 Terms to Know

 Top 20 Teaching Tips for Teachers

 Tips for Managing a Group of Kids

 Age-Level Characteristics

 Special Needs

-Truth Talks in the Keep.
+Truth Talks in the Keep

-Sample Schedule

 Memory Verse Songs

-Student Extras 5
+Student Extras

-Decorating Decisions .
-10
+Decorating Decisions

-Costume Considerations .
-12
+Costume Considerations

-Day 1: The Two Kingdoms .
-13
+Day 1 The Two Kingdoms

 Devotion 1: The Two Kingdoms

 Introduce It!

 Teach It!

 Apply It!

-Day 2: The Belt .
-20
+Day 2 The Belt

 Devotion 2: The Belt

 Introduce It!

 Teach It!

 Apply It!

-Day 3: The Breastplate and Shoes .
-29
+Day 3 The Breastplate and Shoes

 Devotion 3: The Breastplate & Shoes

 Introduce It!

 Teach It!

 Apply It!
-35

-Day 4: The Shield and Helmet .
-37
+Day 4 The Shield and Helmet

 Devotion 4: The Shield & Helmet

 Introduce It!

 Teach It!

 Apply It!

-Day 5: The Sword and Prayer .
-44
+Day 5 The Sword and Prayer 45

 Devotion 5: The Sword & Prayer

 Introduce It!

 Teach It!

 Apply It!
-50